How to Build Confidence in Children and Support Your Child’s Development

 Children may lack confidence due to a variety of factors, including experiences of criticism, lack of positive reinforcement, or social exclusion, which can lead to low self-esteem.

-Research highlights that understanding these challenges is essential for fostering a supportive environment where children feel valued and accepted.
+Research highlights that understanding these challenges is key to creating a supportive environment where children feel respected, valued, and accepted.

 Understanding the Challenges of Low Self-Esteem in Children